Somatic Overgrowth & Related Syndromes

 • Epidermal nevi and seborrheic keratoses

-• Hemimegalencephaly Klippel-Trenaunay syndrome (KTS)
+• Klippel-Trenaunay syndrome (KTS)

 • Macrocephaly–capillary malformation (M-CM)

-• Maffuci Syndrome
+• Maffucci Syndrome

-• McCune Albright Syndrome (MAS)
+• McCune Albright Syndrome

 • Megalencephaly-polymicrogyria-polydactyly-hydrocephalus (MPPH)